storm-software/cyclone-ui/apps/cli/README.md

 DESCRIPTION
   Installs a plugin into cyclone-ui.

-  Uses bundled npm executable to install plugins into C:\Users\patjo\AppData\Local\cyclone-ui
+  Uses npm to install plugins.

   Installation of a user-installed plugin will override a core plugin.